alqamabinsadiq/storybook/README.md

 ![Storybook Screenshot](app/react/docs/demo.gif)

 Storybook runs outside of your app.
-This allows you to develop UI components in isolation, which can improve component reuse, testability, and development speed.
+This allows you to develop UI components in isolation, which can improve component reusability, testability, and development speed.
 You can build quickly without having to worry about application-specific dependencies.

 Here are some featured examples that you can reference to see how Storybook works: <https://storybook.js.org/examples/>